ravindra2427/ravindra2427/README.md

-- 👋 Hi, I’m @ravindra2427
+- 👋 Hi, I’m @ravindra
 - 👀 I’m interested in WEB DEVLOPEING
-- 🌱 I’m currently learning FULLSTACK JAVA
+- 🌱 I’m currently working as  FULLSTACK JAVA Devloper
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...